johlandabee/Amongst/README.md

  - Availability on all three major platforms: Windows, Linux and OSX.
  - Creating a disposable isolated MongoDB instace without any setup procedre.
  - Pass Mongo's output to your unit tests so it will show up in your ci build logs or write them on disk.
- - Data in- and export.
+ - Data import and export.

 **Note:** The **inMemory** storage engine **won't** be supported since it is only available in **MongoDB Enterprise**.